 The estimated severity for a town is the combination of the severity for the town, the severity for the county that contains the town, and the overall statewide severity.
 The town's own severity is used to the extent it is credible, with the complement of credibility being given to the estimated severity for the county.
-In turn, the estimated severity for the county is the credibility-weighted mean of the county severity to the extent it is credible, with the complement of credibility being given to the credibility-weighted statewide severity.
+In turn, the estimated severity for the county is the credibility-weighted mean of the county severity to the extent it is credible, with the complement of credibility being given to the credibile, with the complement of credibility being given to the extent it is credible, with the complement of credibility being given to the credibility-weighted statewide severity.